shaheed121/motd/README.md

 ## Description

-Configures the Message of the day (motd).
+Configures the Message of the day (motd) using puppet.

 ## Setup